When should I start saving for retirement?

 Retirement savings accounts

-In many countries, you can open a retirement savings account and take advantage of any special tax benefits that are on offer locally.
-These accounts may defer taxes on the capital gains until you start to withdraw from the fund, or they may even be completely capital gains or even income-tax-free!
+In many countries, you can open a retirement savings account and take advantage of any special local tax benefits.
+These accounts may defer taxes on the capital gains until you start withdrawing from the fund, or they may even be completely capital gains or even income-tax-free!
 You can ask us about that in more detail.

 Investments